4 inmates in custody, 1 wanted after escape at Nash County Detention Center

-David Viverette, 28, and Raheem Horne, 25, two other inmates who escaped, were taken into custody late Monday night.
+David Viverette, 28, and Raheem Horne, 25, two of the inmates who escaped, were taken into custody late Monday night at the Hal Orr's Inn.

 Keonte Daeman Murphy, 23, and David Anthony Ruffin, 30, were captured early Tuesday morning.